zwang695/alexa-skills-list/README.md

 ## [DrinkBoy](skills/drinkboy/B01C9JQFFI)

-*Alexa, ask Drink Boy what is the recipe for a sidecar*
+*Alexa, ask Drink Boy what is the recipe for a Sidecar*

 DrinkBoy provides recipes for over 200 popular cocktails.